fh255/solo-travel/README.md

   - [Git:](https://git-scm.com/) Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
   - [GitHub:](https://github.com/) GitHub is used to store the projects code after being pushed from Git and to create the Kanban board used for this project.
   - [Heroku:](https://www.heroku.com/) For deployment and hosting of the application.
-  - [Heroku PostgreSQL:](https://www.heroku.com/postgres) The database used for this application.
-  - [HTML Validator:](https://validator.w3.org/) Check your code for HTML validation.
+  - [HTML Validator:](https://validator.w3.org/) Check the code for HTML validation.
   - [Unsplash:](https://unsplash.com/photos/NtkCemIfaiU) All Images were downloaded from Unsplash.
   - [W3 CSS Validator:](https://jigsaw.w3.org/css-validator/) Check your code for CSS validation.
   - [Writer:](https://writer.com/grammar-checker/) Free Grammar Check.